ayush07/Mobile-Flashcards/README.md

 ## Running the application

- - `npm install` - for getting the required libs
+ - `npm install` - for installing the required dependencies.
  - `npm start`
  - Scan the QR code and open it using expo application on a phone.